tier4/caret_doc/docs/design/processing_trace_data/records.md

 | 2                        | 2.1                    |
 | ...                      | ...                    |

-This table is processed to calculate latency, period, etc (See [Records Service](./records_service.md)).
+This table is referred to calculate latency, period, and etc. (See [Records Service](./records_service.md)).

-To create the above table, merging processes are performed with the traced results.
+The most primitive format is a table per event which picked up by a corresponding tracepoint.
+Merging multiple event tables makes a new table for metrics.
-In addition to general table join processing, CARET defines classes which has originally defined join processing for latency calculation.
+In addition to simple table merging, CARET defines classes which has originally defined merging method for latency calculation.

 This sections describes the main APIs provided by the record object.